adarsh0806/ND004-P4/README.md

-# Full Stack Web Developer Nanodegree - P3: Item Catalog
+# Full Stack Web Developer Nanodegree - P4: Conference Organization App

-This is the project 3 implementation for the Full Stack Web Developer Nanodegree, implementing a web site based on Flask microframework, SQLAlchemy as ORM layer, and using OAuth for authentication.
+This is the project 4 implementation for the Full Stack Web Developer Nanodegree, adding some features to an existing conference organizing app.
+It is based on Google App Engine and Endpoints.

 ## Prerequisites